 What type of retail options will Plant Riverside District offer?

 Plant Riverside District has a wide array of retail offerings, including high-end boutique shops, galleries, and more.
 Discover the perfect accessory, find a souvenir for a loved one, or fall in love with a unique piece of art along the riverfront.

 Does the Plant Riverside District have spaces to rent for weddings and other private events?

-Plant Riverside District offers luxury wedding and meeting space across our immense footprint(?).
-We offer 18,000 sq. ft. of ballroom space that transforms into breakout rooms, pre-function space.
+Plant Riverside District offers luxury wedding and meeting space across our immense footprint.
+We offer 18,000 sq. ft. of ballroom space that transforms into breakout rooms and pre-function space.
 Additionally, we have unique spaces throughout the district to accommodate a unique and intimate experience for private parties, including an incredible rooftop deck.

 What experiences will Plant Riverside District offer guests who are visiting for the day, not staying overnight?